Toema04/Angular-project/README.md

 3. Push the `docs` folder to the `gh-pages` branch of the repository.

-4. Enable GitHub Pages for the repository by setting the source to the `gh-pages` branch.
+4. Enable GitHub Pages for the repository by setting the source to the `gh-pages`.

-Access the deployed version here: (Angular Dashboard)[]
+Access the deployed version here: ## (Angular Dashboard)[]

 ## 6. Evaluation Instructions